shakes76/PatternAnalysis-2023/recognition/VisualTransformer_46420361/README.md

 Since the mri image is grey, pytorch must treat it as if it is such.
 To do so, the image must be grayscaled so pytorch knows it only has one channel.
 ## Results
 ### Data Splitting
 The current dataset is split into train and test with AD and NC subfolders.
 For the purposes of this investigation, a validation dataset is also needed.
 The base dataset has an approximate split of 70% training and 30% testing.
-Since training data is crucial for the models learning and success, the validation data will be will be taken from the test dataset, at a 1:1 ratio.
+The test data set should not be touched as in a real life scenario we wouldn't have access to this.
+Therefore, we can split the training dataset, moving 30% of it to validation.
+The final split is then 50%, 30% and 20% for training, testing and validating respectively.

 ### Reproducing results
 Create environment using conda